 Chili’s Shrimp Fajitas (Copycat)

-When you’re craving Chili’s Shrimp Fajitas, but you want to make them at home, here’s a healthy Copycat recipe that is so easy and flavorful.
+When you’re craving Chili’s Shrimp Fajitas, but you want to make them at home, here’s a healthy Copycat recipe that is flavorful and easy to make.
 Serve this Mexican-style dish with corn tortillas or sautéed cauliflower rice for a low-carb option.

 Juicy, tender shrimp come together with sautéed onions and bell peppers for a healthy recipe that’s always a winner at the dinner table.
 I am all about a quick and easy dinner and one of my favorites is shrimp fajitas.